Roshan-kumar123/Gmail-Clone/README.md

 This is server less clone of the Gmail mail client that's powered by React.js at it's front-end and utilizes firebase for supporting the serverless/backend functionality for the app.

+It allows users to send mails and provides an authenticated google based login and also an anonymous login for the testing purposes.

 ## Project Demo Link:

 https://mail-clone-react.web.app